CaptainJimmy/HarborMaster/tasks.md

 [X]Creation of Login Page  --william
-[]Frontend Leading To Captain’s Role Page or Manager Reports -- Ruthie []Google Authentication for firebase and gmail -- Ruthie [X]Creation of database structure -- James
+[]Frontend Leading To Captain’s Role Page or Manager Reports -- Ruthie []Google Authentication for firebase and gmail -- Ruthie/William [X]Creation of database structure -- James
 []Creation of ajax queries and JSON data parsing --William []Creation of firebase push -- William
-[]Creation Manager Reports --James
+[]Creation of JSON objects to push to Firebase
-[]Creation of email generation using GMAIL Api -- James []Creation of image API portals, Weather API portals --William []Creation of manager reporting elements based on data in the firebase DB
+[]Logic to use update() to change the persistent data fields []Creation Manager Reports and emails --James []Creation of email generation using GMAIL Api -- James []Creation of image API portals, Weather API portals --William []Creation of manager reporting elements based on data in the firebase DB